 Be Part of a Movement

 This year marks the 70th anniversary year of the Marshall Plan.
 In this context, GMF is committed to showcasing our readiness to uphold the values of transatlantic collaboration.
-Faced with a renewed period of challenge, within our societies and for transatlantic relations, the GMF leadership network has shown strength and enthusiasm to lead forward.
+Faced with a renewed period of challenge, within our societies and for transatlantic relations, the alumni of GMF leadership programs are showing strength and enthusiasm to lead forward.

 GMF is pleased to announce that GMF Founder and Chair Emeritus, Guido Goldman, is extending generous support to advance GMF’s Alumni Leadership Council.
 Dr. Goldman has offered a challenge grant to match the first $50,000 of Alumni Leadership Council registrations.

 The best alumni activities stem from ideas generated and executed by alumni themselves.
-Alumni Leadership Action Projects offer GMF leadership alumni seed grants up to $5,000 to advance ideas that strengthen leadership in transatlantic relations.
+Alumni Leadership Action Projects offer alumni of GMF leadership programs seed grants up to $5,000 to advance ideas that strengthen leadership in transatlantic relations.

 Each Transatlantic Leadership Seminar is expert led and engages more than 40 leaders in open, frank, and dynamic exchange.
-This 7-10 day seminar relies on GMF’s extensive network of partners and 35 years of strategic convening to identify speakers and site visits for a program of the highest quality.
+This 7-10 day seminar relies on GMF’s extensive network of partners and 35 years of strategic convening to identify speakers and site visits to keep participants abreast of major change.

-GMF's Marshall Seminars address critical leadership issues of today.
-Lasting from two to three days, they allow GMF's smart-power network to periodically gather for an exchange of perspectives, strategies, and best practices in leadership areas that urgently need such an exchange.
+GMF's Marshall Seminars address leadership issues for which there is no clarity of solution.
+Lasting from two to three days, they allow GMF's smart-power network to gather for an exchange of strategies and best practices and brainstorm opportunities to collaborate.

 GMF’s Leadership Perspectives series inform leaders about emerging trends that are changing the nature of transatlantic relations.
 GMF Leadership Perspectives last one hour, feature individuals in leadership positions, and allow participants to shape content through instant messaging.